 Students will need to complete two field placements therefore must be able to obtain a satisfactory current Working With Children Check, and Police check.

 A candidate’s language and literacy skills are assessed at the pre-enrolment interview together with their oral communication skills and capacity for learning in the course.

 Candidates need to be at an Australian Core Skills Framework (ACSF) Exit Level 3 in English and Maths.

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

-After completing this course, you will receive the CHC52015 Diploma of Community Services (Case Management).
+On completion, you will receive the CHC52015 Diploma of Community Services.

 How to apply

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.

 Find out more about your rights and obligations as a student and the services we provide at Holmesglen.